 Frequently Asked Questions

 What do you feed the cattle at Scott Farms?
 Our cattle spend their first 6-8 months on pasture that we maintain through rotational grazing.
 When market animals reach an appropriate weight, they are fed a diet of forage and mixed feed with ground corn, and added proteins, vitamins, and minerals like calcium.
 We work with animal nutrition specialists to ensure that our feed is providing the right vitamins and nutrients for our herd.
-We grow the forage and corn for our feed right on our farm.
+We grow the forage and, usually, the corn for our feed right on our farm.

 Our farm is a cow-calf to finish operation, meaning that the beef you eat from Scott Farms is from animals that were born and raised until market-ready on our farm.
 Learn more about the beef life cycle at Facts About Beef.